Professor of Law Emeritus

 Sentencing and Plea Bargaining

-Grossman joined the law faculty in 1979 from Syracuse University, where he was a lecturer and clinic attorney.
+Grossman joined the law faculty in 1979 from Syracuse University, where he was a lecturer and clinic attorney, and retired from teaching in 2021.
 Previously, he served as an assistant district attorney in New York City.

 Grossman has written on such topics as eyewitness identification, sentencing and the use of hearsay evidence.
 He is a member of the New York bar, the board of governors of the Judicial Institute of Maryland and the board of directors of the Maryland Institute for Continuing Professional Education of Lawyers (MICPEL).